SoniaDumitru/stock-market/README.md

 ## Stock Market

 ```
+Installation:
+- fork and clone the project
+- in your terminal
-TO INSTALL: npm install
+ $ npm install
-TO START: npm start
+ $ npm start
 ```

 After the stocks are fetched: